Finite-sample analysis of M-estimators using self-concordance: Assumptions and examples

+This proof of this estimate (see Appendix~\ref{sec:subgaussian-check}) is highly non-trivial, and relies on the Gaussianity of~$X$.
+We also show that

-This improves to~$K_1 \lsim 1+\|\theta_*\|_\Cov^{1/2}$ if the subgaussian norm~$\|\cdot\|_{\psi_2}$ is replaced with the subexponential norm~$\|\cdot\|_{\psi_1}$ (see~Appendix~\ref{sec:subgaussian-check} and Section~\ref{sec:unbounded} for details).
-Thus, in concrete applications one shoud carefully verify Assumptions~\ref{ass:first-subg}--\ref{ass:second-subg} and bound the quantities~$K_1$ and~$K_2$.
-Such verification can itself be a complicated task, especially without the exact knowledge of the distribution of~$X$. \end{itemize}
+if the logistic model for~$Y|X$ is well-specified.
+This improves to~$K_1 \lsim 1+\|\theta_*\|_\Cov^{1/2}$ if the subgaussian norm~$\|\cdot\|_{\psi_2}$ is replaced with the subexponential norm~$\|\cdot\|_{\psi_1}$ (see~Appendix~\ref{sec:subgaussian-check} and Section~\ref{sec:basic} for details).
+In other applications, one should carefully verify Assumptions~\ref{ass:first-subg}--\ref{ass:second-subg}, bounding the constants~$K_1$ and~$K_2$.
+This can be a non-trivial task itself, especially when the distribution of~$X$ is unknown. \end{remark}